Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: RoleBench Benchmark

 \subsection{Human Evaluation Details}

-We conduct two human evaluation studies to better assess generation quality and validate alignment metrics.
+We conduct two human evaluation studies to assess the generation quality better and validate alignment metrics.

-(1) In the first study, we ask 3 annotators to evaluate 5 examples per relation generated by DALL-E 3 using advanced, spatially-aware prompts.
-Each annotator is shown a frequent and a rare composition (randomized order) and asked to rate each image on a 1–5 scale for its alignment with the “matching” and “unmatching” prompts.
+(1) In the first study, we ask 3 annotators to evaluate 5 examples per relation generated by DALL-E 3 using spatially-aware prompts.
+Each annotator is shown a frequent and a rare composition (randomized order) and asked to rate each image on a 1–5 scale for its alignment with the ``matching'' and ``unmatching'' prompts.
 Annotators also indicate which image better reflects the intended frequent or rare prompt, and specify reasons for assigning a score less than 5.

 To compare with automated metrics, we compute Pearson’s correlation between human ratings and VQAScore-derived metrics.
-We observe $r_\text{matching}=0.4675$, $r_\text{unmatching}=0.369$, and $r_\beta=0.491$, confirming that $\beta$ better reflects directional role alignment.
+We observe $r_\text{matching}=0.4675$, $r_\text{unmatching}=0.369$, and $r_\beta=0.491$, confirming that $\beta$ better reflects directional role agreement.
 In contrast, the unmatching score appears less informative.
 Therefore, we prioritize matching and $\beta$ scores in our main analysis.

-(2) In the second study, we compare FT Inter. against six baselines: DALL-E 3, SDXL, RPG, RRNeT, R2F, and FT Freq/Rare.
+(2) In the second study, we compare ReBind against six baselines: DALL-E 3, SDXL, RPG, RRNeT, R2F, and FT Freq/Rare.
 For each model, we select the top-3 generations per prompt based on VQAScore.
-Annotators then perform pairwise comparisons across all model combinations, choosing the image that better matches the rare directional prompt.
+Annotators then perform pairwise comparisons across all model combinations, choosing the image that better matches the rare composition.
 Each pairwise comparison is rated by 6 annotators.
-An illustration of both studies is included at the end of the supplement.
+An illustration of both studies is included at the end of the Appendix.